Azure-Samples/java-microservices-asa-standard-lab/docs/08_lab_private/08_openlab_private_endpoints_asa_std.md

 has_children: true
 ---

-# Challenge 08: Secure MySQL database and Key Vault using a Private Endpoint
+# Lab 08: Secure MySQL database and Key Vault using a Private Endpoint

 # Student manual